EwaldBorger/AdventOfCode2025/readme.md

 Added memoization, as per suggestions in the subreddit, but apparently not correctly yet:
 3129507056344 gave "your answer is too low".

-Ah, stupid me, I concatted level and position without a separator... so 11111 was use for both 11-111 and 111-11.
+Ah, stupid me, I concatenated level and position without a separator... so 11111 was use for both 11-111 and 111-11.
 Fixed it and had the right answer.

+## Day 8

+### Part 1 ⭐ 129564

+Mmz, multidimensional problems, not something I'm good at :)
+The link to the euclidian algorithm was helpful, and subreddit had more test cases based on the example.

+Had quite some difficulty with getting the example to work, but when it worked the real input also directly gave the correct answer!
+Code is far from optimal... just happy to get it working.

+### Part 2

+Not sure if I get the assignment, not gonna do it right now.

 ## Runtimes